facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 To reproduce our evaluation results, take "architecture flags" from the first column, and set the attack iteration.
 Iteration can be set to 0 to evaluate its clean image error rate.
-Note that the evaluation result may have a ±0.1 fluctuation due to the randomly-chosen target attack label.
+Note that the evaluation result may have a ±0.3 fluctuation due to the randomly-chosen target attack label and attack initialization.

 Using a K-step attacker makes the evaluation K-times slower.
 To speed up evaluation, run it under MPI with multi-GPU or multiple machines, e.g.: